lilbee

 Github

-Ask a question in plain English and lilbee answers from your vault, with citations that click straight back to the source line.
+Ask a question in plain English. lilbee answers from your vault, and every citation clicks straight back to the source line.

 Now in the Obsidian community plugin store

-Heads up: this downloads to your computer. lilbee is a local search engine with its own models, so the plugin fetches the lilbee server (a few hundred MB) on first launch and the models you pick from the catalog (a few hundred MB up to several GB each) when you choose them.
+Heads up: this downloads to your computer. lilbee is a local search engine with its own models.
+On first launch the plugin fetches the lilbee server, a few hundred MB.
+It fetches each model you pick from the catalog when you pick it, a few hundred MB up to several GB each.
 It's all stored locally and runs on your machine.

 Highlights

 • Ask your vault in plain English.
-Type a question; get an answer with citations that click straight back to the source line.
+Type a question and get an answer with citations that click straight back to the source line.

 • Verify in one click.
-Every citation opens a Source Preview scrolled to the exact spot: surrounding paragraphs visible, cited lines highlighted.
+Every citation opens a Source Preview scrolled to the exact spot.
+Surrounding paragraphs stay visible, and the cited lines are highlighted.

 • Save websites into your vault.
-Crawl a single page or a whole docs site; the pages land in your vault as markdown notes you can search, chat with, and cite offline, even after the site changes or goes down.
+Crawl a single page or a whole docs site and the pages land in your vault as markdown notes.
+You search, chat with, and cite them offline, even after the site changes or goes down.

 • Reads more than markdown.
 PDFs, Office files, ebooks, CSV / TSV / JSON / YAML, 150+ programming languages, plus OCR for scans and photographed pages.

 • Your models, your machine.
-Browse a built-in model catalog straight from Hugging Face Hub, pull one with a click, run it locally.
+Browse a built-in model catalog straight from Hugging Face Hub, then pull one with a click and run it locally.
 No account needed.

 • Already on Ollama or LM Studio?
-Keep them. lilbee manages models for you by default, but it also works with both, so you never have to switch model managers.
-Their models appear in the same pickers, alongside lilbee's own.
+Keep them. lilbee manages models for you by default, but it works with both.
+Their models appear in the same pickers, alongside lilbee's own, so you never have to switch model managers.

-• An auto-generated wiki (experimental): linked markdown pages written from what you've indexed, citation-checked before publish, landing in your vault's graph alongside your own notes.
+• An auto-generated wiki (off by default): linked markdown pages written from what you've indexed.
+Every page is citation-checked before publish, and lands in your vault as ordinary notes, in your graph alongside your own.

 Why a local search engine for Obsidian